haralwit/pu-afkforum/README.md

 ## Motivation

 The idea of creating this application was to facilitate a place where gamers could share their achievements, in addition to discuss and ask questions to relevant gaming topics.
-The experince with several gaming forum, motivated og inspired contributors of this project to create a forum, in an attempt to improve the forum idea with adding more suitable functionalites.
+The experince with several gaming forum, motivated and inspired contributors of this project to create a forum, in an attempt to improve the forum idea with adding more suitable functionalites.

 ## Code style
 We have used the PEP-8 code conventions for Python.